Shreya-Pithva/Physics_research_projects/README.md

 This repository contains my computational and theoretical physics projects that I have worked on during my undergraduate and master's studies at the Indian Institute of Science (IISc), Bangalore.

-My interests lie in using quantum information, quantum computing, and tensor-network methods to study fundamental questions in physics.
 ---

 ## Tensor Networks and Quantum Many-Body Physics